DirkSonguer/keyboard-TA-SE-1040/README.md

 # Triumph Adler SE 1040 Rebuild
-The Triumph Adler SE 1040 was a typewriter setup from the mid to late 1980s, consisting of an external keyboard & control unit and a daisy wheel printer unit.
+The Triumph Adler SE 1040 was a typewriter setup from the early to late 1980s, consisting of an external keyboard and a daisy wheel printer.

 While the printer unit is hard to come by in good shape these days, the keyboards turn up on Ebay from time to time and I managed to grab two for cheap.
-My initial idea was to re-use the keycaps, which are nice and thick, black, low profile double-shot ABS with MX compatible mount.
-But when the boards arrived I thought I might try and rebuild them in some way, either by trying some form of conversion (re-using some of the components), or completely replacing the interior with modern tech.
+My initial idea was to only re-use the keycaps, which are nice and thick, black, low-profile double-shot ABS with MX compatible mounts.
+But when the boards arrived I really liked their look and decided to try to restore or rebuild them in some way.

 This repo documents my findings in case others want to mod their TA SE 1040s.